-A purposive sampling technique was used to select a Veterinary Teaching Hospital from Kwara State, and a State Veterinary hospital in Osun State, due to high patronage of dog owners in those hospitals.
-A total of 325 dogs (125 from Osun and 200 from Kwara) with lesions suggestive of dermatophytosis were selected for the study by simple random sampling technique from each of the selected hospitals between July and November 2019.
+A purposive sampling technique was used to select a Veterinary Teaching Hospital clinic from Kwara State, and two veterinary clinics in Osun State, due to high patronage of these clinics by dog owners.
+A total of 325 dogs (125 from Osun State and 200 from Kwara State) with lesion suggestive of dermatophytosis were selected for the study by simple random sampling technique from each of the selected veterinary clinics between July and November 2019.